 Utilizing our Hyde XL [Low Profile] Drift-Boat to accommodate two anglers, with Chris on the oars, we will primarily be conducting floats, and float & wade combo-trips on the Upper Delaware River system on the PA/NY border in the western Catskill region of New York in search of Trout.
-The Upper West Branch of the Delaware is the jewel here, and absolutely no better way to explore, cover large sections of river, and get away from the crowd.
+The West Branch of the Delaware is the jewel here, and absolutely no better way to explore, cover large sections of river, and get away from the crowd.
 Four-hour half days, and eight-hour full-day trips are available.
 Morning and evening half-day floats depart according to weather, bug-hatch, light, & flow-rates with full-day floats covering a lot of prime water during peak fishing hours of the day.

 Chris is booked exclusively via The Delaware River Club, April through October.

 Layered outerwear and a decent rain jacket thrown into your bag to deal with the ever-changing weather conditions found here are also important must-haves on your excursion.
 Mark Twain was right, "If you don't like the weather in New England, wait five minutes."
 The rapid weather changes and micro-climates in this part of our country can turn on a dime.
 A little prep goes a long way.